jonatas/ideia.me/resume.md

 # Developer

 * Passionated developer has 11+ years of experience working on software development, applying agile methods in the last 8 years.
-* Actually working on performance/operation team at Resultados Digitais
+* Actually working on onboarding process at Resultados Digitais as a Full Stack Trainer
 * Self taught and researcher in the last 5 years has worked with research/development of automated trading strategies for financial markets
 * Responsible and committed working 7+ years from home for various customers and companies.
 * Entrepreneur and independent has working without supervision since 2010.
 Being partner of two different business from there.
-[Executive](http://executive.com.br) (2010-2012) and [Invent.to](htto://invent.to)(2012-actual).
+[Executive](http://executive.com.br) (2010-2012) and [Invent.to](htto://invent.to)(2012-2016).
 * Hacker e activist created Beltrão Hacker Club - a hacker/maker group in Francisco Beltrão with regular meetings to hack software and hardware.

 Abilities: